Shooting Outside Home Of NY Gubernatorial Candidate Under Investigation

 A shooting near the home of New York gubernatorial candidate from Long Island is being investigated.

-Republican nominee Lee Zeldin, a Suffolk County congressman on Long Island, says two people were shot in the incident outside his home on Sunday, Oct.
+Republican nominee Lee Zeldin, a Suffolk County congressman, says two people were shot in the incident outside his home on Sunday, Oct.
 9.

 "After my daughters heard the gunshots and the screaming, they ran upstairs, locked themselves in the bathroom and immediately called 911," Zeldin said in a statement posted on Twitter.
 "They acted very swiftly and smartly every step of the way and Diana and I are extremely proud of them.